paneltime/paneltime/docs/attributes.md

 nav_order: 3
 has_toc: true
 ---
+# Output

 `paneltime.execute()` returns a `Summary`-object.
+In addition, printing the `Summary` object, prints out the regression table and related information.

-This object has the following attributes and methods:
+This object has the following attributes:

+## Attributes available in the `Summary` object

 | Attribute        | Sub attributes               | Data Type           | Explanation                                                                                          |